10 Best Lord of the Rings Board Games 2024

 The setup consists of preparing three decks:

 1. The quest deck is the one you have to complete with progress tokens.
-It contains a narrative and determines the contents of the second deck.
+It contains the story and determines the contents of the second deck.

-2. The encounter deck is made of elements that stand in the way of players and the quest, mainly enemies and locations.
-It’s determined by the quest deck, so that it makes sense, story-wise.
+2. The encounter deck consists of elements that stand in the way of players and the quest, mainly enemies and locations.

 3. The player deck is the cards you play with.
 It consists of your heroes and things that help them: allies, items, tactical maneuvers, and spells.
 Heroes are in play automatically, while other cards must be paid for with resources to put into play.
-Setting up this deck is a game in itself and you can spend a lot of time just here.
+Setting up this deck is a game in itself and you can spend a lot of time constructing it before the game even starts.

 When an area is cleared, the story advances, and new enemies are revealed, all the way to the final encounter.